sneakerhax/Posts/posts/Maximum_Compromise_in_your_Red_Team_career.md

-# Maximum Compromise in your Red Teaming Career
+# Maximum Compromise in your Red Team Career

 The last few years have been quite a journey.
 I've moved from a level 2 Red Team Engineer (queue GoldenEye memes) to a Director.
 The differences are so vast that I couldn't have fathomed how much I would change since starting my career path.
 I did not achieve this level alone, and mentorship from many individuals helped me see the way and become competent at the principles required to reach the Principal/Director level.
 Being a Principal in Red Teaming is pretty specific, so I'd like to capture some information here that people will find helpful.
 If I'm successful, someone may even find themselves a newly minted Principal using some of this information.
 Let's get started so you can learn what helped me achieve Maximum Compromise in my Red Teaming career.